01-edu/public/subjects/social-network/audit/README.md

 ###### Did the other user received the message in realtime?

+##### Try and open two browsers (ex: Chrome and Firefox), log in with different users that are not following each other at all.
+Then with one of the users try to send a private message to the other user.

+###### Can you confirm that it was not possible to create a chat between these two users?

 ##### Using the two browsers with the users start a chat between the two of them.

 ###### Did the chat between the users went well? (did not crash the server)